(Source: Dr. Lori Love, Custody Evaluations 101: Allegations and Sensitivities)

 • Conflict with authority figures: Because these individuals have learned how to go around an authority figure with a “campaign of denigration,” they will carry this habit into their adult lives.
 You can see this in the workplace if the alienated child has a boss he/she doesn’t like.
 He/she will create a crusade against this manager by rallying coworkers against the boss with a smear campaign.

-• Unhealthy entitlement to a sense of rage: They have been awarded for being hostile and angry towards one of their parents, and this rage stays there and can be triggered at any time.
+• Unhealthy entitlement to a sense of rage: They have been rewarded for being hostile and angry towards one of their parents, and this rage stays there and can be triggered at any time.

 Yes, the psychological damage to a child who is trained by one parent to reject another parent has serious and profound negative effects on that child’s ability to form any type of healthy intimate attachments in adulthood.